-NEW YORK — Six music groups charged the Digital Media Assn. with negotiating in bad faith over online music licensing issues at the center of congressional subcommittee discussions.
+Six music groups charged the Digital Media Assn. with negotiating in bad faith over online music licensing issues at the center of Congressional subcommittee discussions.

 “We were not only disappointed that several of the most significant DIMA companies were not represented, but that no CEO of any DiMA member attended,” the letter said.

-In a written response Aug.
-26, DiMA countered that songwriters and publishers are asking for “a raise” that “far exceeds any songwriter/publisher royalties ever paid by broadcast radio, Internet radio or traditional sound recording companies.”
+In a written response today (Aug.
+26), DiMA countered that songwriters and publishers are asking for “a raise” that “far exceed any songwriter/publisher royalties ever paid by broadcast radio, Internet radio or traditional sound recording companies.”

 There is no scheduled date for further discussions, but the House Judiciary Committee’s Subcommittee on Courts, the Internet and Intellectual Property is expected to continue its efforts to modernize the mechanical license provisions of the Copyright Act.